itenfay/CXSwiftKit/README.md

 |       |- CXScalePresentAnimation.swift
 |       |- CXSwipeLeftInteractiveTransition.swift
 |   |- WebSocket
-|       |- CXWebSocket.swift                            // Uses `Starscream` to wraps this web socket.
+|       |- CXWebSocket.swift                            // Uses `Starscream` to wraps the web socket.
 |   |- Widget
 |       |- CXCircleProgressButton.swift                 // The circle progress button for iOS or tvOS.
 |       |- CXVerticalSlider.swift                       // The vertical slider for iOS or tvOS.